bluestrat404/nice-chord-charts/README.md

 ## Setup

-### Mac/Linux
+### MacOS
+1. Paste the cpnicepdf() shell function into your .bashrc, .zshrc, etc.
-1. Either copy chordpro.json to ~/.config/chordpro/, or set up an alias so your ChordPro install always uses the flag to point to the config file wherever you've saved it.
+2. Either copy chordpro.json to ~/.config/chordpro/, or set up an alias so your ChordPro install always uses the flag to point to the config file wherever you've saved it.
-2. Edit line 569 in your chordpro.json config to point to your nice-chord-charts.css in a Google Chrome loadable way.
+3. Edit line 569 in your chordpro.json config to point to your nice-chord-charts.css in a Google Chrome loadable way.
 For example:

 `569             "print"   : "file:///path/to/your/nice-chord-charts.css",`

+### Windows/Linux
+Same as for MacOS, but you'll need to change your cpnicepdf() function to correctly point to Chrome on your system.

 ## How do I use this?
+Like so:

+`cpnicepdf nameofyour.chordpro nameofdesired.pdf`

-In short, generate the HTML using ChordPro, and then generate the PDF using Chrome.
+This will generate the HTML using ChordPro, and then generate the PDF using Chrome.

-Once you have a ChordPro file you're happy with, generate the HTML:
+It runs this:

 `chordpro We\ Three\ Kings.chordpro --generate=HTML > temp.html`

-Then use Google Chrome in headless mode to generate the PDF.
-On MacOS, this looks like:
+And then this:

 `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --disable-gpu --print-to-pdf-no-header --print-to-pdf=We\ Three\ Kings\ -\ E.pdf temp.html`